VON0000/VON0000/README.md

  This is ZHANG Lu. 😁

-I'm a student majoring in  `Aeronautical Engineering`. 👩‍🎓
+I'm a student majoring in  `Aeronautical Engineering`. 🧑‍🎓

+I do software development in my free time. 🧑‍💻

 I'm studying at `Civil Aviation University of China`. ✈